 The Willamette River is critical to the health and well-being of our citizens and economy, and the City has a vested interest in a successful clean-up of the Portland Harbor Superfund site.
-The City will lead with other public agencies and private parties to make sure the cleanup is completed successfully and responsibly.
-The City's interests include, environmental protection, economic development, job training, fiscal responsibility and livability.
-The City supports the Record of Decision issued by the U.S. Environmental Protection Agency.
+The City will lead with other public agencies to make sure the cleanup is completed successfully and responsibly.
+The City's interests include, environmental protection, economic development, fiscal responsibility and livability.
+The City supports a timely Record of Decision issued by the U.S. Environmental Protection Agency.
 The City also supports the reinstatement of the Superfund tax.